ErniW/Arduino-distance-sensors-comparison/README.md

 # Review of results:

 ## HC-SR04
 Before using this sensor, **lower your expectations, otherwise the disappointment will hit you hard.
-People who praises the quality of sensor use them in particular case measuring large and flat objects.** Sensor gives a good result if it gets them, which is difficult.
+People who praise the quality of sensor use them in particular case measuring large and flat objects.** Sensor provides a good result if it gets the object, which in some cases is difficult.

 ### Maximum range:
-- **Depending on vendor's datasheet it has up to 4 meters range but there is no way to use it effectively for distance over approx 2 meters unless you measure a distance to a large flat object like a car or a wall.**
+- **Some vendor's datasheets declares up to 4 meters range.
+Unfortunately there is no way to use it effectively for distance over approx 2.5 meters unless you measure a distance to a large flat surface.
+It's rarely the case during our classes.**
-- If your project is controlled via hand, after 50cm it will have difficulties detecting it.
+- Distance to hand is up to 50cm.
-- 250cm is fine to measure a person walking toward your project.
+- Measuring distance to a person walking toward your project is up to 200cm.
+- Small object on a table is up to 1m.

-### How to fix the problem with hanging zeroes?
+### How to fix the problem with hanging?
 There are many variants of this sensor.
 However, chepest version has issues you can read about here: http://www.therandomlab.com/2015/05/repair-and-solve-faulty-hc-sr04.html **to be honest using the cheapest no-name sensors without the proposed solutions is worthless.**
 - Use the included code according to mentioned article (it's in comment section!).
 I made some modifications to it.
 - **Solder the 10k resistor according to the picture.
 This prevents from hanging.**
 - Add 470-1000uf capacitor between 5V and GND.
 Unfortunately we don't see any difference.
 - Quick and dirty solution I found personally: reset the sensor by switching it on and off via transistor.
 Use it only with long intervals of measurements, you probably decrease its lifetime by a significant value.

-There is a library named New Ping.
+There is a **New Ping** library.
 Notice how single and multiple sensors are declared.

 ### Notes:
-- *Using the New Ping library without any fixes seems resonable with the HC-SR04 from Sparkfun, other (the cheapest) will eventually hang and return zeroes.*
-- *The sensor will sometimes returns zeroes no matter what.
-Depending on project you can discard the zeroes or measure an average of values.
-Using constrains in your code to limit the distance only to what you want to measure - for example hand between 5cm and 50cm.*
+- *It seems that only the cheapest versions require the mentioned hacks.*
-- **Sensor is fine for learning or very basic usage in most cases (but not all).
-Otherwise it will be unbearable.
-You should aim for different sensor when trying to control something with hands or detect small objects.**
+- **You should aim for different sensor when trying to control something with hands or detect small, non-flat objects.**
-- *It can't measure thin objects and catches noise from narrow and messy locations.
-Based on my experience many soft materials are a challenge.*
+- *I provided various averaging methods, one of them uses linked list data structure in which you don't have to shift all the values each time.* **Without discarding incorrect zeroes there is no benefit of averaging.
+Implementation depends on your project.**
-- *Reading many sensors can be slow.
+- *Reading multiple sensors can be slow.
 Computing averages of results to reduce noise would be O(M * N) slower.*
+- *When increasing maximum range, increase the delay between measurments to avoid random noise caused by timed-out measurements.*
+- *In code without New Ping to change maximum distance change the number in pulseIn function.*
-- *Hacks mentioned makes the sensor work louder, you can hear the clicks.*
+- *Hack with resistor makes the sensor work louder, you can hear the clicks.*
-- *The sensor accuracy can be improved with thermometer (speed of sound vary with changes in air temperature).*
+- *The sensor's accuracy can be improved with thermometer (speed of sound varies with air temperature).*

 ## DFRobot Gravity URM07
 Full guide: https://wiki.dfrobot.com/URM07-UART_Ultrasonic_Sensor_SKU__SEN0153